oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/02-infra/datamesh2infra.md

-## Task 1: Create a VCN and subnet
+## Step 1 - Create a VCN and subnet

 1. Open the **Navigation Menu**, navigate to **Networking**, and select **Virtual Cloud Networks**.